Orthostatic hypotension: Lifestyle changes

 Apart from treating underlying reversible causes (e.g., stopping or reducing certain medications, treating autoimmune causes), several measures can improve the symptoms of orthostatic hypotension and prevent episodes of syncope (fainting).
 Even small increases in the blood pressure may be sufficient to maintain blood flow to the brain on standing.

 In dysautonomic patients who do not have a diagnosis of high blood pressure, drinking 2–3 liters of fluid a day and taking 10 g of salt can improve symptoms, by maximizing the amount of fluid in the bloodstream.
 Another strategy is keeping the head of the bed slightly elevated.
 This reduces the return of fluid from the limbs to the kidneys at night, thereby reducing nighttime urine production and maintaining fluid in the circulation.
-Various measures can be used to improve the return of blood to the heart; the wearing of compression stockings and exercises ("physical counterpressure maneuvers" or PCMs) can be undertaken just before standing up (e.g., leg crossing and squatting).
+Various measures can be used to improve the return of blood to the heart; the wearing of compression stockings and exercises ("physical counterpressure maneuvers" or PCMs) can be undertaken just before standing up (e.g., leg crossing and squatting), as muscular contraction helps return blood from the legs to the upper body.

 Medications

-The medication midodrine can benefit people with orthostatic hypotension, The main side effect is piloerection ("goose bumps").
+The medication midodrine, an α1-adrenergic receptor agonist, can benefit people with orthostatic hypotension, with the main side effect being piloerection ("goose bumps").
 Fludrocortisone is also used, although based on more limited evidence.

-Droxidopa has been shown to be effective as well, with few, mostly mild side effects reported.
+Droxidopa, a norepinephrine prodrug and hence non-selective adrenergic receptor agonist, has been shown to be effective as well, with few, mostly mild side effects reported.

 A number of other measures have slight evidence to support their use – indomethacin, fluoxetine, dopamine antagonists, metoclopramide, domperidone, monoamine oxidase inhibitors with tyramine (can produce severe hypertension), oxilofrine, potassium chloride, and yohimbine.

+Ampreloxetine (TD-9855), a norepinephrine reuptake inhibitor, is in late-stage development for treatment of the condition.